geo-python/site/source/course-info/installing-anacondas.rst

 **It is possible to do programming with Python on your own computer**, but first you need to install Python.
 The purpose of this page is to help you to install Python and different Python packages into your own computer.
-Even though it is possible to install Python from their `homepage <https://www.python.org/>`_, **we highly recommend using** `Anaconda <https://www.anaconda.com/download/>`_ which is an open source distribution of the Python and R programming languages for large-scale data processing, predictive analytics, and scientific computing, that aims to simplify package management and deployment.
+Even though it is possible to install Python from their `homepage <https://www.python.org/>`_, **we highly recommend using** `Anaconda <https://www.anaconda.com/>`_  or `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_ for installing Python.

+`Anaconda <https://www.anaconda.com/>`_ is an open source distribution of the Python and R programming languages for large-scale data processing, predictive analytics, and scientific computing, that aims to simplify package management and deployment.
 In short, it makes life much easier when installing new tools to your Python.
+Full anaconda installation comes with all packages needed in the Geo-Python course (and many more!).

+Miniconda is a mini version of Anaconda that comes with Python and a small number of useful packages.
+Additional packages can be installed using the package management system `conda <https://docs.conda.io/en/latest/>`__.

 Install Python on Windows
 -------------------------